Zoids Index

 - Notable Facts

-• Souga is classified as a Liger Blue, and was given the name "Souga" (Pale Blue Fang) by Midori because she thought it sounded cooler.
+• Souga is classified as a Liger Blue, and was given the name "Souga" (Pale Fang) by Midori because she thought it sounded cooler.

 • Souga is particularly stubborn, even compared to your normal Liger Zero.
 He insists on going for a run at least once a day.